What is Binance Coin?

 Those who are in the cryptocurrency world are familiar with Binance, which is a highly popular exchange trading platform with its own native token – BNB.
 Also known as Binance Coin, the token has various uses and functionalities as per the BNB whitepaper .

 Originally, BNB was a key part of funding for Binance via their initial coin offering (ICO) and it was issued as an ERC20 token on the Ethereum blockchain.
-However, in April 2019, ERC-20 BNB coins were swapped with BEP2 BNB after the launch of the Binance Chain mainnet and BNB is no longer hosted on Ethereum.
+However, in September 2020, the Binance Smart Chain was introduced.

 Binance Coin (BNB) key facts:

-- BNB is a BEP2 token hosted on the Binance Chain
+- BNB is a token hosted on the Binance Smart Chain

-- BNB burning will continue until its total supply reaches 100 million coins
+- BNB burning will continue until 50% of the original supply is cut

 - The token has several use cases but is largely used for exchange trading benefits